 - Teaching assistants should report to a class teacher or the Anti Bullying coordinators if they have any concerns about potential bullying.

-- Lunchtime Supervisors report to the lunchtime manager who in turn reports to the Anti bullying coordinators/Link Learning Managers where there are concerns about pupil’s behaviour.
+- Lunchtime Supervisors report to the lunchtime manager who in turn reports to the Anti bullying coordinators/Link Learning Managers where there are concerns about student's behaviour.

-- Parents are encouraged to share concerns with their child’s mentor or their Link learning managers.
+- Parents are encouraged to share concerns with their child’s tutor.

-- Parents/guardians will be informed and may be asked to come in to a meeting to discuss the problem.
+- Parents/carers will be informed and may be asked to come in to a meeting to discuss the problem.

 - If necessary and appropriate, particularly if behaviour in school is repeated out of school, the police will be consulted.

 - The bullying behaviour or threats of bullying must be investigated immediately and the bullying stopped.

 - Targets will be reassured that they have done nothing to deserve the bullying and that what may have happened is not their fault.